givo/lib-kurento/README.md

 # Lib-Kurento

-A library for simplifying Kurento endpoints initializations.
+A typescript library for simplifying Kurento endpoints initializations.